ashwinvis/phd-thesis/chapter_01_1_exp_desc.md

 fluid.
 The oscillating comb injects kinetic energy in the form of eddies as shown in @fig:eddies.
 The wake of the comb has a characteristic length scale of the cylinder diameter.
-In contrast to @PraudFinchamSommeria2005, which involved decaying turbulence studies, here we make measurements while the carriage oscillates back and forth along the rectangular enclosure as shown in @fig:movement.
+In contrast to @PraudFinchamSommeria2005, who carried out decaying turbulence studies, here we make measurements while the carriage oscillates back and forth along the rectangular enclosure as shown in @fig:movement.
 Several experiments with different levels of stratification ($N$) and